 How Do Bettas Build Bubble Nests

-While the male betta creates its bubble nests out of very small bubbles of air, the actual floating object is usually covered with fine substrate (such as the fine-grain sand that can be found at pet stores).
+While the male betta creates its bubble nests out of very small air bubbles, the actual nest is usually covered with a fine substrate (such as the fine-grain sand found at pet stores).
 This allows a smooth surface for the nest to form on without being too bumpy or rough to hurt the eggs or fry.